 The site majors on affordability – there is no home page make and model menu but a simpler one asking how much you want to spend each month.
 The site then seeks out the deals available, which you can narrow down by make, model, mileage and such like.
 One advantage of this is that having been tempted by one model of car, the site shows alternatives you might not have thought of.

-Again the choice is wide, with both our Mazda and Vauxhall generating more offers than Leasing.com.
+It helpfully keeps Business and Personal schemes quite separate and the choice is wide, with both our Mazda and Vauxhall generating more offers than Leasing.com.
 And another neat feature is ‘dream garage’ enabling you to save certain cars and track their price movements, with notifications when the price drops.

 They say: “Car people, not sales people”